 Preheat your oven to 350°F (175°C) and grease and line with baking paper two 8-inch round pans.
 Then, wrap them with wet cake/towel-strips.

-In the bowl of your electric mixer combine all of the dry ingredients (flour, sugar, pistachios, salt, baking powder, and cardamom) and mix for 10-20 seconds until well combined.
-Add the butter and mix on low speed until mixture resembles wet sand.
+Prepare the dry ingredients: In the bowl of your electric mixer combine all of the dry ingredients (flour, sugar, pistachios, salt, baking powder, and cardamom) and mix for 10-20 seconds until well combined.
+Add the butter and mix on low speed until the mixture resembles wet sand.

-Combine milk, vanilla and eggs in a jug and mix with a fork just to break down the eggs.
+Make the cake: Combine the milk, the vanilla and the eggs in a jug and mix with a fork just to break down the eggs.
 Add about three-quarters of the wet ingredients in the bowl and beat on medium to medium-high speed for 2 minutes, scraping the bowl halfway.
 You will see the mixture to lighten in color and get fluffier.
 Add the rest of the wet ingredients and beat for another 30seconds until well combined.
 Add the green food coloring (if using) and mix well.

-When cakes are cooled, frost with buttercream and decorate with chopped pistachios.
+Assemble the cake: When cakes are completely cooled, frost with buttercream and decorate with chopped pistachios.

 - Make sure that all of the ingredients are at room temperature and the butter very soft.

-- From what I’ve read, many products with pistachio flavor (especially ice cream) actually have almond extract as the main flavoring.
+- From what I know, many products with pistachio flavor (especially ice cream) actually have almond extract as the main flavoring.
 This cake gets its’ delicate aroma from real, roasted pistachios.
 Some vanilla and cardamom is used to complement the pistachio flavor.
-If you want a stronger flavor, you can add 2-3 drops of almond extract, but this might overpower the pistachios.
+If you want a stronger flavor, you can add 3-4 drops of almond extract, but this might overpower the real pistachio taste.

 If you like this post, Pin it!